miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab06-1-power-automate.md

 11. Change the view to **My Reports** and open the same row you changed the estimated cost for.

 12. The **Status Reason** should be set to **Won’t fix** and the **Resolution** should contain the details of Approver, Response, Request Date and Response Date.

-## **Discussion**

-  - Would creating a boolean field for Approved/Rejected be better?
-  - What are the pros and cons of using Microsoft Teams over regular email?

-## **Bonus exercises**

-  - Add ability for the users to subscribe to the reported problems and only notify if there is a subscription.
-  - Auto-subscribe creator of the problem report.
-  - How could you find out previous value of status reason?